farsinotare/farsinotare.github.io/_posts/2015-11-08-arduino-pro-mini.md

 <img src="/media/images/attami.png" />

+There is a whole lot of research behind the ATtami which can be [found here](http://mcu.soup.io/tag/attiny85).

-This board reminds a bit on the [Wattuino Nanite](http://www.watterott.com/en/Wattuino-Nanite85) which is based on the [Nanite](https://github.com/cpldcpu/Nanite) design by Tim Böscke.
+From own experience, the ATtami board reminded me on the [Wattuino Nanite](http://www.watterott.com/en/Wattuino-Nanite85) which is based on the [Nanite](https://github.com/cpldcpu/Nanite) design by Tim Böscke.
 However, that controller is so small, that it does run a special bootloader: [The Micronucleus](https://github.com/micronucleus/micronucleus) which is a bit larger than 1kByte.

 PS Thanks to [Yair](https://twitter.com/yair99) for the ATtami!